hugeandbulk/kumar/README.md

 # kumar

+Is UTF-8 a single byte?

+UTF-8 uses one byte to represent code points from 0-127.
+These first 128 Unicode code points correspond one-to-one with ASCII character mappings, so ASCII characters are also valid UTF-8 characters.

 What is called encoding?

 In computers, encoding is the process of putting a sequence of characters (letters, numbers, punctuation, and certain symbols) into a specialized format for efficient transmission or storage.